swiftlang/repo-templates/README.md

 **this file can be present at the .github org level but it does not have the same distribution benefits as other files so repo level is required

+## Contributing
+We welcome contributions to this repository!
+Please read the [Contributor Guide](swift.org/contributing) to get started.
+If you'd like to propose an entire file, please start with an issue or start a post in the category for [Contributor Experience Workgroup](https://forums.swift.org/c/contributor-experience/110) on the Forums.